 (b) the state water for which the temporary standard is adopted is reclassified as provided for in 75-5-302; or

-(c) the plan submitted in support of the temporary water quality standard is not being implemented according to the plan's schedule or modifications to that plan or schedule made by the board or department.
+(c) the plan submitted in support of the temporary water quality standard is not being implemented according to the plan's schedule or modifications to that plan or schedule made by the department.

-(12) The board or the department may modify the implementation plan if there is convincing evidence that the plan needs modification.
+(12) The department may modify the implementation plan if there is convincing evidence that the plan needs modification.